Raghunath-Kunigiri/AmericanNursingCollege/README.md

 - Open a web browser and go to `http://127.0.0.1:5000/`.
 - Use the login form to sign in or register a new account.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to add any additional details or instructions specific to your project.